MIT-Emerging-Talent/ET6-CDSP-group-24-repo/0_domain_study/problem_statement.md

 ## Actionable Research Question

-**How do digital technologies exclude self-employed people with disabilities in Sub-Saharan Africa?**
+**How do digital technologies exclude self-employed people with disabilities in Sub-Saharan Africa (SSA)?**

 ---